About

-Debbie Lawson graduated from the Royal College of Art and Central Saint Martins.
-Her work is held in the following collections: The Saatchi Gallery, The UK Parliamentary Collection, Nottingham Castle Museum, Mario Testino, The University of the Arts London, The University of Dundee, Perth Art Gallery, and many others in the UK and worldwide.
+Debbie Lawson graduated with an MA in Sculpture from the Royal College of Art, a BA in Fine Art (first class) from Central Saint Martins and a BA (Hons) in English Literature and Philosophy from the University of East Anglia.
+Her work is held in the following collections: the Saatchi Gallery, the UK Parliamentary Collection, Nottingham Castle Museum, Mario Testino, the University of the Arts London, the University of Dundee, Perth Art Gallery, and many others in the UK and worldwide.

 Solo shows include Hidden Territories at Sargent’s Daughters gallery in New York; Art In Focus: Debbie Lawson at the Rockefeller Center, New York, commissioned by Art Production Fund; the Fergusson Prize: Magic Carpet at the Fergusson Gallery, Perth; Living Rooms at Nordisk Kunst Plattform, Norway, supported by the British Council; and Chairway To Heaven at the Economist Plaza, London, commissioned by the Contemporary Art Society.

-Recent group exhibitions include the Royal Academy Summer Exhibition 2024, London; Carpets of Eden, Gardens of Fantasy, Leila Heller Gallery, Dubai; Reimag(in)ing The Victorians at Djanogly Gallery, University of Nottingham; Seeing With Your Feet: The Carpet in Contemporary Art at Museum Villa Rot, Germany.
+Recent group exhibitions include Material Power, National Trust Hardwick Hall, Derbyshire; the Royal Academy Summer Exhibition 2024, London; Carpets of Eden, Gardens of Fantasy, Leila Heller Gallery, Dubai; Reimag(in)ing The Victorians at Djanogly Gallery, University of Nottingham; Seeing With Your Feet: The Carpet in Contemporary Art at Museum Villa Rot, Germany.

-She was born in Dundee, and lives and works in Kent.
+She was born in Dundee, and lives in Kent.

 Debbie Lawson is represented by Sargent’s Daughters.